About the Writers' Series

 Fall 2013 Writers' Series Featured Karyna McGlynn

-Award-winning author and poet Karyna McGlynn recently spent two days on campus as the featured speaker of the fall 2013 Point Park University Writers’ Series.
+Award-winning author and poet Karyna McGlynn spent two days on campus as the featured speaker of the fall 2013 Point Park University Writers’ Series.

 McGlynn is the author of I Have to Go Back to 1994 and Kill a Girl, winner of the Kathyrn A. Morton Prize from Sarabande Books, as well as several chapbooks.
 Her poems have appeared in Denver Quarterly, FENCE, Ninth Letter, The Literary Review, Verse Daily, the Academy of American Poet’s Poem-A-Day and more.